igorcosta/gh-lazy/README.md

 ## 🌟 Overview

-Lazy is your secret weapon for turbocharging GitHub CLI commands and project setups at the enterprise level.
-Say goodbye to tedious manual configurations and hello to lightning-fast, automated awesomeness!
+Lazy is your secret weapon for turbocharging git, GitHub CLI commands.
+Say goodbye to tedious manual configurations, combined commands and hello to lightning-fast, automated awesomeness!
 We're so lazy that we took advantage of the existing `awesome github cli tool` and beautified it with laziness.

 ## 🚀 Features That'll Make You Go "Wow!"

-- 🏃‍♂️ Sprint through GitHub issue and milestone creation
+- 🏃‍♂️ Sprint through GitHub issue or issue`S` and milestone creation, deletion
 - 🤖 Automagically set up GitHub Projects (v2)
 - 🧙‍♂️ Customize task templates with the power of JSON
 - 🧨 **Nuke GitHub projects and issues with ease**
 - 🔗 Seamlessly integrate with GitHub CLI like a boss
+- Private LLM interface for Ollama or `Llama-3.2 2b param`

 ## 🛠️ Requirements